 Now at 24, an alum of Purdue University with a B.S. in Business Management and MBA in Business Economics, GS is currently living in Los Angeles, CA. In attempts to better characterize himself, GS issued a name change from “The Young Hustla” to “Goldman Stacks”, with the influence from his experience at Goldman Sachs.
 He’s since worked in film pre-production, production and post-production with HBO on shows including “Boardwalk Empire” and “Hello Ladies”.
-He’s entered in philanthropy, expanded Immortal Media Group, LLC. to L.A. and recently partnered with both ArtNet Agency and blockchain technology startup Block26.
+He’s entered in philanthropy, founded Immortal Media Group, LLC in 2015 and recently partnered with both ArtNet Agency and blockchain technology startup Block26.
 He’s also currently working on 2 films in development as well as BTS work for an album for an affiliated artist.
 GS has remained in good ties with TDE and plans to venture back into the music scene; whether it’s still behind the scenes or as a music artist.
 Only this time, it’ll be 10 times better.

 Goldman Stacks & Tupac's Personal Videographer Collaboration